Sesame seed candy: Indian subcontinent

 Various kinds of sesame candy are found in the cuisine of the Indian subcontinent.
 Sesame Candy in the forms of Rewri/Revri ("candy coated with sesame seeds"), as well as Gajak ("sugar or jaggery sweet with sesame seeds"), is widely eaten in northern India and Pakistan; the cities of Lucknow and Chakwal are very famous for this product.
 The Assamese tilor laru is an Assamese breakfast snack.
 The Maharashtran tilgul ladoo is a ball of sesame and sugar flavored with peanuts and cardamom and associated with the festival of Makar Sankranti.

+China

+Sesame seed candy is called Hei Zhima Su (lit.
+Black Sesame Crisp) in Chinese.
+Traditionally it is made with nuts (including peanuts, almonds, and walnuts) or dried fruits (including raisins and dried goji).
+Traditionally the sweet is made primarily with black sesame.

 Vietnam

 A variety of sesame seed candy containing peanuts, alongside sesame seeds and granulated sugar, is produced in the central Quảng Ngãi province where it is referred to as Kẹo Gương.
 It is believed to have been produced in the region for more than 400 years.

+Iran

+In Iran's Mazandaran Province, it is a popular local candy made in various festivities such as Nowruz and Yalda night.
+It is usually made as thin layers and may contain walnuts, almonds, pistachios or other nuts.

+Poland

+Sezamki are a traditional Polish sesame seed candy made from toasted sesame seeds bound together with caramelized sugar or honey.
+These thin, crunchy bars are a beloved sweet treat in Poland, often enjoyed as a quick snack or dessert.

+Australia

+"Sesame snaps" a small crunchy/crisp rectangle, made with sugar,nutty and sweet a popular children's school snack in Australia.